 For some time, Small Improvements has only supported written feedback in 360 degree reviews.
 We recognize however, there are cases when it can make sense to enrich written feedback by selecting from predefined options.
 Not only as a means to lower the barrier for reviewers to provide feedback quickly, but also as a way for HR Admins to analyze company feedback as a whole.

 We now offer the ability to add multiple-choice questions into 360 cycles, making it easy to use "likert scales".
-This feature is still in Beta and can only be enabled by our staff.

 Article Quick Links

 How it works